Ease of setup

 Lag & delay

 Black panels easily scratched

 Weatherproofing (-20° to 45°)

 3 to 5 months battery life

-High expectations was had for the Arlo Pro and it turned out to be one of those things that we enjoyed spending time with.
-Personally, I like every bit of its small form factor, sleek design to well thought out user experience but it would have been a better product if its motion sensor were fed some caffeine.
+High expectations were had for the Arlo Pro and it turned out to be one of those things that we thoroughly enjoyed spending time with.
+Personally, I like every bit of its small form factor, sleek design and well thought out user experience but it would have been a better product if its motion sensor were fed some caffeine.